 Earmould impression appointments can be made as required.

 Once the hearing aids are adjusted, children are placed onto a review program.
-Each year, at the start of your child’s review program, your audiologist will discuss your concerns and plan activities to help meet your goals and the paediatric protocols used by Australian Hearing.
+Each year, at the start of your child’s review program, your audiologist will discuss your concerns and plan activities to help meet your goals and the paediatric protocols used by Hearing Australia.

 A typical review program would include: